Wolves in the Throne Room: Two Hunters and Black Cascade (2007–2010)

 The band released their second full-length album Two Hunters in 2007, the first part of a trilogy of albums that was concluded with Celestial Lineage.
-Two Hunters would be the first time the band would with producer Randall Dunn, who produced later releases Black Cascade and Celestial Lineage.
-During the Two Hunters sessions, the band began to work with analog synthesizers such as the Korg Polysix and the Minimoog, which has become a crucial feature in the band's sound.
+Two Hunters was the first time the band worked with producer Randall Dunn, who went on to produce later releases Black Cascade and Celestial Lineage.
+During the Two Hunters sessions, the band began incorporating analog synthesizers such as the Korg Polysix and the Minimoog, which has become a crucial feature in the band's sound.
 Persian classical singer Jessika Kenney performed vocals on the songs "Cleansing" and "I Will Lay Down My Bones Among the Rocks and Roots."